Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 ### 10. Bandwidth weighting

 The measured 3 dB width of the tonal peak is first obtained from the discrete spectrum.
-In code, the lower and upper frequencies are the first bins around the peak where the drop reaches at least `3 dB`.
+In the implementation, the lower and upper frequencies are taken as the first bins around the peak for which the level drop reaches at least `3 dB`.

 If `f_l` and `f_u` are those crossing frequencies, the measured width is: